 The week provides a focus for remembering the millions of people killed in the Holocaust, Nazi persecution and in subsequent genocides in countries such as Cambodia, Rwanda, Bosnia and Darfur.
 It is also an opportunity for us to look at human rights issues, explore discrimination that still exists today, and lessons still to be learned by the Holocaust.

-This year, Holocaust Memorial week will be held between Friday 25 January - Friday 1 February 2019.
+This year, Holocaust Memorial week was held between Friday 25 January - Friday 1 February 2019.

 "The awareness that work for greater tolerance, for human dignity and human rights starts on our doorsteps, in our schools and in our local communities."